RMHogervorst/invertedushape/README.md

 Test if the script runs with `heroku run Rscript run_job.R`

-Do only push everything to heroku when you are sure it works because it reinstalls everything at every push but renv will use the cache, but it is somewhat slow:
+Do only push everything to heroku when you are sure it works because it reinstalls everything at every push but renv will use the cache, but it is somewhat slow (several minutes for me):
 ```
 remote:        Restoring R packages from cache
 remote:        Restoring renv packages from cache